StochasTok: Improving Fine-Grained Subword Understanding in LLMs: Language Game and Math Datasets

 \subsection{CUTE Benchmark}

 We also evaluate on the Character-level Understanding of Tokens Evaluation (CUTE) benchmark~\citep{edman2024cute}.
 CUTE contains 14 question types:

 We use the eight subword‑level question types (types 1, 2, 3, 5, 7, 9, 11, and 13).
 The original benchmark was designed for zero‑shot evaluation of full‑scale industrial models, and hence, it only includes a test set.
 To evaluate our smaller pre‑instruction finetuning models, we require additional training examples for finetuning, hence we generate more questions for each of the eight types.
 We generate questions by randomly sampling words from the \href{https://github.com/powerlanguage/word-lists/blob/master/1000-most-common-words.txt}{top 1k English words}.
 Consistent with the multiple‑choice format of the open‑source baseline code~\citep{hillier2024stlms}, we also create incorrect answer options.
 For questions where the answer is an option in the question (question types 3 and 5), the incorrect options are the other options in the question (e.g., Yes/No).
 For questions where the answer is a word (question type 2), the incorrect options are other randomly sampled words from the other top 1k English words.
 Finally, for the remaining question types where the answer is a sequence of letters (question types 1, 7, 8, 11, 13), the incorrect options are generated by substituting and reordering letters in the correct answer.
+Results on each of the individual CUTE tasks over training are shown in \Cref{fig:cute_tasks}.